usgs/aqts-capture-ts-loader/README.md

 ### Database Integration Testing
 To additionally start up both the transform and observation Docker databases and run the integration tests of the application use:

-Note: the below maven command does not work
 ```.sh
 mvn verify \
     -DTRANSFORM_TESTING_DATABASE_PORT=5437 \